What is a Colon in Grammar? 4 Tips for Correct Colon Usage

 Correct: 4:30 PM

-In lieu of quotes when showing dialogue, like in a play.
+Using a colon in lieu of quotes when showing dialogue, like in a play

 Correct: John: I don’t understand what a colon is.